IP Blacklisting

 By default, Rauthy will immediately block such IPs if it detects them.
 However, you may not want this for whatever reason.
 You can modify this behavior with the following config setting:

-# against a hardcoded list of common scan targets from bots and attackers.
+# path against a hardcoded list of common scan targets from bots

-# You can disable it with setting it to `0`.
+# You can disable it by setting it to `0`.

 # default: 1440

-# This will emit a log with level of warning if a request to `/` has
+# Will emit a log with level of warning if a request to `/` has

-# a redirect to `/auth/v1`, all additional path's will be logged.
+# in a redirect to `/auth/v1`, all additional path's will be

-# This can help to improve the internal suspicious blocklist in the
+# logged.
+This can help to improve the internal suspicious

 # default: false